RBallardDev/WeBeGiggin/README.md

 - **Messaging System**: Facilitates communication between users, clients, and the community.
 - **Event Organization**: Organizes and promotes networking events within the gig community.
 - **Real-Time Notifications**: Provides updates on events, messages, job offers, and other relevant activities.
-- **Resource Hub**: Offers resources such as tax services, educational videos, and other tools to help gig workers succeed.
+- **Resource Hub**: Offers resources such as tax services, educational videos, and other tools to help gig workers and all users succeed.

 ## Installation